-$^{^{9}}$ Although this is not explicitly stated in Nudge, it is implied by the way that the decisions of "Humans" (the real people studied by behavioural economists) are continually contrasted with those of "Econs" (hypothetical people who behave like agents in a microeconomics textbook).
+&lt;sup>9 Although this is not explicitly stated in Nudge, it is implied by the way that the decisions of "Humans" (the real people studied by behavioural economists) are continually contrasted with those of "Econs" (hypothetical people who behave like agents in a microeconomics textbook).

-20-32 per cent actually made themselves worse off.
-People who depart from the orthodox microeconomic model because they know their own limitations are not necessarily making a mistake - not switching may be the wise choice.10 In markets where consumers do not choose optimally because they are rightly cautious, a policy that nudges them into more switching may have more costs than benefits.
+themselves to choose better deals.
+Note that Wilson and Waddams Price (2010) found that even when choosing electricity supplier, a decision involving simple tariff structures compared to most financial services products, over 80% of UK consumers who switched in order to save money failed to make the optimum choice, while 20-32% actually made themselves worse off.
+People who depart from the orthodox microeconomic model because they know their own limitations are not necessarily making a mistake - not switching many be the wise choice.
+In markets where consumers don't choose optimally because they are rightly cautious, a policy that nudges them into more switching may have more costs than benefits.
 In general, how is the policymaker to determine that a mistake is being made and that a "nudge" is justified?